Onwrikbaar/NeoDK/README.md

 An electrostimulation machine development kit.

 ### What is it?
-This project describes the design and implementation of an innovative and powerful pulse-based electrostimulation device.
+This project describes the design and implementation of a bare-bones, yet innovative and powerful, pulse-based electrostimulation device.
 Both its hardware and its firmware are open for modification and extension.

 ### Author
 Discord: @Onwrikbaar<br/>
 E: onwrikbaar@hotmail.com

 ### Goals
 1. The last quarter century, innovation in the e-stim realm has been virtually nonexistent, despite massive advances in electronics.
 Currently available commercial devices are without exception channel-oriented and produce TENS-like waveforms.
-It is time to get rid of those limitations.
+It is time to get rid of those historical remnants.
 2. It is fairly easy for non-programmers to create, share and improve routines to be played on stereostim setups.
 Currently there is no way to do the same for pulse-based e-stim devices.
 This project aims to (eventually) bridge that gap.

 ### Disclaimer